 Victorian photographer S.W.A.Newton, of Leicester, made a comprehensive photographic record of the construction of the Great Central Railway between 1896 and 1900.
 The railway has long gone but fortunately his photographic record remains.
 Travelling by train and bicycle he also visited and photographed street scenes in villages near to the new railway.
 The glass plate negatives he produced would have required a large camera and a sturdy tripod and the plates would have needed careful transportation back to his father’s photographic business in Leicester for processing.
 He produced almost 1000 photographs and the whole undertaking must have indeed been a labour of love!
-A high resolution digital scan of a second of these photographs, of the former Village Shop, Queen’s House and the School House has now been acquired and reveals the then scene in quite astonishing detail.
-From this scan it has been possible to make some very interesting enlargements of people and objects, which can be seen on the next page.
+A high resolution digital scan of one of these photographs, of Manor Road, Sulgrave, has now been acquired and reveals the then street scene in quite astonishing detail.
+From this scan it has been possible to make some very interesting enlargements of people and objects in Manor Road, which can be seen on the next page.

 Outside the dwelling now known as “Harry’s Cottage”.
 When this photograph was taken between 1896 and 1900, hats for both sexes and all ages were “de rigueur” and it’s very rare to see a hatless person in images from that period.

 More hats!
 Could the lady on the left be a school teacher?
 At that time the school had been open for less than ten years.
 The earliest photograph of the school suggests a head master and a lady assistant.
 Could this be her?
 An object is being held rather threateningly by the lady on the right.
 What could it be?
 Did Newton need to take cover?